Furman University Logo

 2. Build a Strong Application: Beyond test scores, focus on crafting compelling essays, securing strong letters of recommendation, and highlighting extracurricular activities that demonstrate leadership and commitment.

-3. Understand Selectivity: With an acceptance rate of 52.6%, Furman University is relatively open.
+3. Understand Selectivity: With an acceptance rate of 43.0%, Furman University is moderately selective.
 Consider applying early decision if available, as early applicants often have higher acceptance rates.

 4. Financial Planning: Review the net price calculator and financial aid options early.
 Many students receive significant aid, making the actual cost lower than the sticker price.